alinedintino/project4-statistics/README.md

 ## Workflow
 Steps for the project:
-Create Trello board with plan
+- Create Trello board with plan
-Research the topic and find relevant datasets
+- Research the topic and find relevant datasets
-Create potential hypothesis
+- Create potential hypothesis
-Data cleaning and data wrangling
+- Data cleaning and data wrangling
-Code for hypothesis testing
+- Code for hypothesis testing
-Putting together the information from the analysis into the presentation
+- Putting together the information from the analysis into the presentation

 ## Organization
 Trello board was used for tracking the plan and work done

 What does your repository look like?
+- Data folder
+- gitignore file
+- readme file
-Data folder, gitignore file, readme file, analysis files.
+- analysis files.

 ## Links
 Include relevant links (that point to google drive or data sources) to your repository, slides, data, database, ERD, and kanban board.
 Feel free to include any other links associated with your project.